Swarn33/yfinance-nifty-data-extraction/README.md

 ## Acknowledgements

-I would like to thank yahoo and yfinance developer team for making an amazing free data tool.
+I would like to thank yfinance developer team for making an amazing free data tool.

 ## Appendix